 Your House, Your Rules

 In addition, your website is the perfect channel for creating long and valuable content.
-Social media users are not into long posts; they like their content straightforward and short.
+Social media users are not into long posts; they like their content, which is straightforward and short.
 Sometimes, you will have to sandwich your content to fit the busy newsfeed.

-On the contrary, on the website, you would never have to compromise.
+On the contrary, you would never have to compromise on the website.
 There is no limit to the amount of content you want to share or specific dimensions and restrictions.
 In other words, creating a business page on social channels is like setting up a booth at a busy neighbour’s house; at the end of the day, you are merely one of the guests.
 Meanwhile, having your own website is like being in your own house.

 #2: A Stronger Brand Image